hariinfo/spark-assignment/README.md

 Methods indicated in the analytical questions are from this spark API https://spark.apache.org/docs/2.4.5/api/scala/index.html#org.apache.spark.sql.Dataset

+There are about 118 columns in the original csv.
+However, not all is required for the analysis and most of them have null values.
+We will have to do some data cleansing by dropping columns.

 ### What is the percentage delay types by total delays?
 Filter airlineDataDF by delay type and count by each delay type and then use the count of total delays to arrive at the percentage breakdown <br/>
 I will make use of filter(..) by column and count() functions of dataframe for this implementation.